|

 Policies and Procedures:

-printed, and all supporting documents should be postmarked
+- Submit application form and all supporting documents

-on or before April 1 and submitted to:
+electronically on or before April 1 to Kappa Omicron Nu

 represent the applicant's scholarship, research, and

-on or before April 1 and submitted to the above address.
+electronically submitted or before April 1 to the above address.

 recommendation, will be evaluated.
 As in conventional